 Christine Jordon, MD

-Grandma Knows a Thing or Two
+Grandma Knows a Thing or Two about Ear Infections

 I know so many parents are faced with the decision on how to treat their child’s ear infections, just like my family was about a year and a half ago.
 The pediatrician recommends putting tubes in their child’s ears, but there is another option that your pediatrician will probably never mention, chiropractic treatment.